 recommendation image

-There's this one note on the app I fill with everything– from the most joy-inducing to the shortest happening– that matters to me.
-Key word is sincerity.
+There's this one note on the app I fill with entries like a list– from the most joy-inducing feeling to the shortest happening– in a few words, anything that once mattered to me.
+Key point is sincerity.
 Anything that can catch you saying: "What a blessing it is to be alive!".
-It's thoroughgoing work but once you commit it's very rewarding to see the outcome.
+It's thoroughgoing work but once you commit it's a very rewarding outcome.
 Your very own reflection in this world through what you notice.
 The sense that you're surrounded by proof of love, knowing that you belong in that space.
 I go over it again and again perfecting it, I try to stay true and aware.
 My friends began theirs at my incentive, we share our findings together and it mutually gives us inspiration.
 I wish everyone made a list of what they love.
 I'm kickstarting the project.

 Feb 17, 2025